The uses of ALL Batteries in buildings is governed by several Codes in Japan. This includes Lead Acid VRLA batteries and Li-ion Batteries.

 While the Fire Marshal is familiar with Lead Acid VRLA batteries, their experience with Li-ion batteries is very limited and in many cases zero.

-If you are considering installing Li-ion batteries inside your servers or in your server rack or as the UPS batteries, you should first consult with your Design Engineers to understand what the application and approval requirements are for such batteries.
+If you are considering installing Li-ion batteries inside your servers or in your server rack or as the UPS batteries, you should first consult with your Design Engineers to understand what application and approval requirements are for such batteries.
 There are also limitations on the volume of electrolyte that can be stored in a building and this too must be verified with your design team.
-Stored means; In use, In storage as spares, In the recycle room waiting for disposal pick up.
+Stored means; in use, in storage as spares, in the recycle room waiting for disposal pick up.

 In general you will need to provide test results done in Japan for drop tests and heat tests.
 You will need to provide SDS information.
 The fire point of the battery is a key element in the approval process and this should be obtained without exception.
 How the battery is contained needs to be described in details with images and drawings.